 Academics by nature have a tendency to veer off and explore any number of vectors of a story that may not be included in the standard news narrative, which is part of what might make their online work worth reading.
-(I am not aware of other on-the-spot analytical treatments of the inter-Korean summit which worked in even passing consideration of the Okinawa factor, as my CNN piece did.)
-But at the end of the day if writing for a mass media outlet, your piece might be turned rather abruptly to make one rather large point, whether you agree with it or not, so best to hash it out at the point of production with the editors rather than finally get around to writing semi-apologetic blog posts three weeks after the fact and wonder if your next hypothetical visa to North Korea is, in fact, ever going to be granted.
+(For example, I am not aware of other on-the-spot analytical treatments of the 2018 inter-Korean summit which worked in even passing consideration of the Okinawa factor, as my CNN piece did.)
+But at the end of the day, because you are writing for a mass media outlet, your piece might be turned rather abruptly to make one rather large point, whether you agree with it or not.
+So it is best to hash it out at the point of production with the editors rather than finally get around to writing semi-apologetic blog posts three weeks after the fact and wonder if your next hypothetical visa to North Korea is, in fact, ever going to be granted.

-(There is a footnote somewhere in Brian Myers’ intellectually eclectic book North Korea’s Juche Myth [Pusan: Sthele Press, 2015] that makes a far more compact and yet similar point with reference to the author’s 2006 New York Times op-ed entitled ‘To Beat a Dictator, Ignore Him,’ but, sadly, I only have a copy of Charles Armstrong’s 2013/2017 Tyranny of the Weak and a lot of overdue new scribbles about its quietly dramatic ‘corrections’ to hand and not Myers’ text, so cannot provide the page number.)
+(Speaking of overdue tasks, there is a footnote somewhere in Brian Myers’ intellectually eclectic book North Korea’s Juche Myth [Pusan: Sthele Press, 2015] that makes a far more compact and yet similar point with reference to the author’s 2006 New York Times op-ed entitled ‘To Beat a Dictator, Ignore Him,’ but, sadly, I only have a copy of Charles Armstrong’s 2013/2017 Tyranny of the Weak and a lot of new scribbles about its quietly dramatic ‘corrections’ to hand and not Myers’ text, so cannot provide the page number.)

 As if to underscore the above message on titles, a piece I cobbled together for The National Interest at the end of the summit day performed a similar trick as the CNN piece.
 But since it was effectively hurled out of a cloud of paper as I rifled out of my office at last, about 15 hours after first waking up to watch the summit, I need not have feigned such shock at the headline it picked up:

 Wait, what?
 Well, this title is fully my fault, as in my sprint to get three pieces of writing done in a single day I informed the editor that she could choose whatever title seemed most appropriate.
 Big mistake!
 But having already beat myself up for the CNN title imbroglio, I really ought to be more bothered that I have yet to send TNI an invoice for this bit of analysis.
-All of this of course points to yet another topic to be explored in a future online Patreon course entitled “Basic Hustle Skills for (Underpaid / Emotionally Exhausted / Attention-Deficit / Narcissistic / Book-Allergic [insert other trendy millenial keywords here] ) Academics with Journalistic Proclivities.”
+All of this of course points to yet another topic to be explored in a future online Patreon course entitled “Basic Hustle Skills for (insert millenialesque adjectives here: Underpaid / Emotionally Exhausted / Attention-Deficit / Narcissistic / Book-Allergic) Academics with Journalistic Proclivities.”

 As ever, the most interesting stuff in the National Interest essay did not make the headline — namely North Korea’s simultaneous attack on Japanese broadcaster NHK and the China role in keeping Kim Jong-un occupied in the days before the summit.